ArtikLamartik/NimLib/README.md

 void
 ```

-**Description:** Sends data over the active socket (server-side or client-side) and has no effect if no socket is currently open.
+**Description:** Sends data over the active socket (server-side or client-side).
+Has no effect if no socket is currently open.

 ---